ladyd252/bad-baby/_posts/2020-05-06-pesto-and-mozzarella-stuffed-challah.md

 ![](/uploads/dsc-0381.jpg){: width="1000" height="662"}

-It's also not a big deal if things get a little messy during this part - a little pesto cheese peekaboo isn't so bad ;)
+It’s also not a big deal if things get a little messy during this part - a little pesto cheese peekaboo isn’t so bad ;)

 ![](/uploads/dsc-0387.jpg){: width="1000" height="662"}